mittelmark/DGTcl/README.md

 # DGTcl - Project

-This repository contains the following Tcl packages and Pandoc filters:
+This repository contains the following Tcl packages and Pandoc filters written in the Tcl programming language:

 ## Pandoc filters